-There are plenty of financing options and with interest rates so low these days, borrowing is pretty cheap.
-The latest data from the Finance & Leasing Association (FLA) reveals that the new car finance market saw a 10% year on year increase in value and 5% by volume in June.
+There are plenty of financing options, and with interest rates so low these days, borrowing is pretty cheap.
 Yet signing up to the wrong finance package can cost you dearly.

-With that in mind, here’s our guide for funding a new car:
+With that in mind, here’s our handy guide for funding a new car:

 Personal contract purchase (PCPs)